Retro Camera Maintenance: First Steps After Purchase — Retro Digital Camera

 Retro Kamera Bakımı: Satın Sonrası İlk Adımlar — Retro Dijital Kamer

-Buying a second-hand retro camera is a great investment — but without proper maintenance, the camera can quickly break down.
-Retro camera maintenance guide: we explain what you need to do in the first 24 hours after purchase and during regular use.
+Buying a second-hand retro camera is a great investment — but without proper maintenance, the camera can break down quickly.
+Retro camera maintenance guide: we explain what you should do in the first 24 hours after purchase and regular use.

 1. Battery Check

-• For models using AA batteries, use normal NiMH rechargeable batteries (not alkaline).
+• For models that use AA batteries, use regular NiMH rechargeable batteries (not alkaline)

-• For models using special batteries, first charge to 100%, then discharge completely — this "battery calibration" extends its lifespan.
+• For models using special batteries, charge to 100% first, then drain completely — this “battery calibration” extends life

 2. Lens Cleaning